jethrocarr/pupistry/README.md

 Puppetfile is standard r10k and site.pp is standard Puppet.
-The Hiera config is generally normal, but you do need to define a datadir to tell Puppet to look where the puppetcode gets unpacked to.
+The Hiera config is generally normal, but you do need to define a datadir to tell Puppet to look where the puppet code gets unpacked to.
 Generally the following sample Hiera will do the trick:

     ---